martenframework/marten/docs/versioned_docs/version-0.1/schemas/introduction.md

 ### Using schemas

-Schemas can theoretically be used to process to any kind of data, including a request's data.
+Schemas can theoretically be used to process any kind of data, including a request's data.
 This makes them ideal when it comes to processing form inputs data or JSON payloads for example.

 When used as part of [handlers](../handlers-and-http/introduction), and especially when processing HTML forms, schemas will usually be initialized and used to render a form when `GET` requests are submitted to the considered handler.
 Processing the actual form data will usually be done in the same handler when `POST` requests are submitted.

-For example the handler in the following snippets displays a schema when a `GET` request is processed, and it validates the incoming data using the schema when the request is a `POST`:
+For example, the handler in the following snippets displays a schema when a `GET` request is processed, and it validates the incoming data using the schema when the request is a `POST`:

 ```crystal
 class ArticleCreateHandler < Marten::Handler